 From their training and experience, a confinement nanny is trained to deal with the issues you might be dealing with with your newborn.
 They normally have basic knowledge of Chinese herbs and traditional medicine that is in line with Traditional Chinese Medicine (TCM) theories.
 Thus, they can provide appropriate suggestions and recommendations to moms in their recovery.
 A certified confinement nanny that comes from an agency would have gone through training that helps them understand the needs of a newborn and postnatal mom better.

 Their knowledge is normally pretty restricted and encompasses household chores only.
-You can certainly depend on them to prepare any meals or clean any corner as their expertise would include those.
+You can certainly depend on them to prepare any meals or clean all corners of your place as their expertise would include those.

 Attention to Baby

-Likewise, from a domestic helper’s point of view, they could not possibly focus solely on your baby and as a result, will not be able to report much to you regarding your baby’s development.
-This is mainly due to the much bigger job scope that they have compared to a confinement nanny.
+Likewise, from a domestic helper’s point of view, they could not possibly focus solely on your baby as they are handling the housekeeping and comfort of everyone in the house.
+As a result, they may not be able to report much to you regarding your baby’s development.
+As mentioned before, this is mainly due to the much bigger job scope that they have compared to that of a confinement nanny so you could not really place the blame on them.

 Conclusion: Confinement Nanny or Domestic Helper?